 Reading time: 2 minutes

-It’s easy to look at the job market and feel powerless.
-Opportunities feel limited, networks seem closed, and the system looks unfair.
-But most of the time, the real barrier isn’t out there.
+It’s easy to look at the job market and feel stuck.
+Jobs seem scarce, connections feel hard to reach, and the whole system can feel unfair.
+But often, the biggest barrier isn’t out there.
+It’s inside.

 The victim mindset sounds like this: